anasdev1204/godot-20-games-challenge/README.md

 ## Asteroid

 The fourth game was Asteroid.
 Making this one was way simpler as I got used to the engine and to how the overall development logic is.
 It was however a new experience to experiment with infinite maps and shooting projectiles.
 The game is definetly not polished but I feel like the remaining parts to cover are not that challenging to do.
+[Used these backgrounds](https://virusystem.itch.io/background-space) and [these assets from itch](https://mattwalkden.itch.io/lunar-battle-pack) .

 - Development Time: between 3 and 4 hours.